Legionella Risk: New Builds – Pitfalls and Downfalls

 Find me on:

-The handover of any new build or construction project, is the culmination of a complex process to provide often much needed facilities.
+The handover of any new build or construction project is the culmination of a complex process often providing much-needed facilities.

-Indeed, the nature of any individual project, whether it’s a social housing development or a new cancer care centre will have its own unique dynamics and there will be successes and failures along the way.
+Indeed, the nature of any individual project, whether a social housing development or a new cancer care centre, will have its unique dynamics and there will be successes and failures along the way.

 New call-to-action